hamzuh/hamzuh.github.io/README.txt

 Feel free to poke around and inspect element if you find anything interesting.
 All code is written by me unless stated otherwise.

+inspo:
+monome
+the designers republic
+visually sparse, information dense (thick chunky and meaningful) confident design

 ##WEBSITE STRUCTURE:

+- grey splash page with clickable fat coloured text for sections when text clicked, whole page becomes that colour new page fills the whitespace on the right

 - splash page index with links to all bits at the top and bold design